-The subject-matter of the dispute are acts of the Republic of Italy by which it has violated its international obligation banning the use of force against another State, the obligation not to intervene in the internal affairs of another State, the obligation not to violate the sovereignty of another State, the obligation to protect the civilian population and civilian objects in wartime, the obligation to protect the environment, the obligation relating to free navigation on international rivers, the obligation regarding fundamental human rights and freedoms, the obligation not to use prohibited weapons, the obligation not to deliberately inflict conditions of life calculated to cause the physical destruction of a national group.
+The subject-matter of the dispute are acts of Portugal by which it has violated its international obligation banning the use of force against another State, the obligation not to intervene in the internal affairs of another State, the obligation not to violate the sovereignty of another State, the obligation to protect the civilian population and civilian objects in wartime, the obligation to protect the environment, the obligation relating to free navigation on international rivers, the obligation regarding fundamental human rights and freedoms, the obligation not to use prohibited weapons, the obligation not to deliberately inflict conditions of life calculated to cause the physical destruction of a national group.

-Legal grounds for jurisdiction of the Court

-The Government of the Federal Republic of Yugoslavia invokes Article 9 of the Convention on the Prevention and Punishment of the Crime of Genocide as well as Article 38, para.
-5 of Rules of Court.
+Legal grounds for jurisdiction of the Court The Government of the Federal Republic of Yugoslavia invokes Article 36, para 2 of the Statute of the International Court of Justice as well as Article 9 of the Convention on the Prevention and Punishment of the Crime of Genocide.